Skip to Main ContentSearch SiteSearch Site

 This collaborative – which was established in 2001 and also includes Brown, Bryant, Providence College, Rhode Island College, Roger Williams, Johnson & Wales, and Salve Regina – allows CCRI students interested in participating in research projects to utilize facilities at colleges within the network, including URI’s state-of-the-art Centralized Research Core Facility (CRCF) at its College of Pharmacy, and work with experts in the field as part of the Summer Undergraduate Research Fellowship (SURF) program, all of which is funded through the grant.

 With more than $81 million in previous grants since 2001, RI-INBRE has supported over 650 research and training projects involving more than 230 different faculty members across the state while approximately 2,225 undergraduate and graduate students have received hands-on biomedical research training, continually providing the state with a pipeline of biomedically-trained personnel.
-According to URI, more than 70 percent of undergraduates trained through RI-INBRE hold biomedical jobs in New England.
+According to URI, over 70 percent of undergraduates trained through RI-INBRE hold biomedical jobs in New England.

 CCRI students – particularly those from underrepresented backgrounds – have benefited from the RI-INBRE SURF program, a 10-week paid summer research experience for undergraduate students to complete research at the URI, Brown, and its Rhode Island partner institutions.
 Students are paired with mentors who provide guidance and support, and they can earn up to $5,600 during the program.
-The opportunity to participate in such a sought-after research collaborative is also a major selling point for CCRI; and as the only two-year associate degree-granting institution in the RI-INBRE circle it dispels the notion that community colleges don’t offer the same research opportunities as four-year schools.
+The opportunity to participate in such a sought-after research collaborative is also a major selling point for CCRI, and as the only two-year associate degree-granting institution in the RI-INBRE circle, it dispels the notion that community colleges don’t offer the same research opportunities as four-year schools.

 “You don’t often think of community colleges having a research component,” said Barbara Nauman, CCRI’s Interim Vice President of Academic Affairs and former Dean of Business, Science, Technology and Mathematics (BSTM).
 “URI and Brown like it because our students get a chance to look at what they have and decide to go there as well.
 They foster the relationship.
 Some of these students could literally earn more money during the summer, but they are here and they are engaged and dedicated to the program.”